 Deciding to have assigned tables at the wedding reception means that you'll need to come up with a way to let your guests know where to sit.
 What's the best way to do this?
 And if you use escort cards, what is the best way to arrange them?
-Our wedding etiquette experts are here to answer your reception questions in our daily post.
+Our wedding etiquette experts are here to answer your reception questions.

 Mr. and Mrs. John Stevens